fieldtrip/website/faq/the_databrowser_crashes_and_destroys_the_whole_matlab_session_how_can_i_resolve_this.md

 renderers has its own merits and limitations.
 MATLAB chooses the correct renderer based on the type of figure that you are plotting.

-Here is a documentation page that talks more about the three renderers in MATLA http://www.mathworks.com/help/matlab/creating_plots/changing-a-figures-settings.html#f3-102410
+Here is a documentation page that talks more about the three renderers in MATLAB: http://www.mathworks.com/help/matlab/creating_plots/changing-a-figures-settings.html#f3-102410

 Of the three renderers OpenGL has the ability to use the graphics hardware